jara001/f1tenth-rules/rules.md

 - In-Person competition, and
 - Virtual competition.

-Teams can register for the competition using a [registration form](https://iros2021.f1tenth.org/registration.html), where they select a single variant of the competition.
-Registration is open until July 31, 2021.
+Teams can register for the competition using a [registration form](https://icra2022-race.f1tenth.org/registration.html), where they select a single variant of the competition.
+Registration is open until April 11, 2022.

 _Note: If the in-person competition gets canceled due to the ongoing pandemic situation, registered teams may compete in the virtual competition instead._

-The preferred communication method with the organizers is the _#iros2021_ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).
+The preferred communication method with the organizers is the _#ICRA2022_ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).

 # 2. In-person (physical) competition